Core concepts

 Contexts are a mainstay not just of React, but of most major frameworks these days.
 They make a lot of sense in the world of components and DOM - provide some value for all of the children in this part of the tree.
 It falls naturally out of the tree-oriented data structure backing everything.

-Signalium includes contexts as well.
+Signalium includes Contexts as well.
 A basic example looks like:

-const ApiPrefixContext = createContext('/api/');
+const ApiPrefixContext = context('/api/');

-const useUsersUrl = reactive(() => {
+const getUsersUrl = reactive(() => {

-const prefix = useContext(ApiPrefixContext);
+const prefix = getContext(ApiPrefixContext);

 return `${prefix}users`;